Shift Planning: 6 Steps to Plan Shifts Like a Pro

 How does our shift planning app do this?

-It starts when you set up the shift schedule framework.
-Set restrictions and requirements for overtime, swaps, drop shifts, and more.
+Set restrictions and requirements for overtime, swaps, dropped shifts, and more.
 Then, let employees choose (or swap) the shifts they want using the app.

 You build in what you need based on the trends and data, and the employees take it from there.
-It gives them great work-life balance, putting them in control of their life, while you get the coverage you need without surprise labor costs.
+It gives them a great work-life balance, putting them in control of their life, while you get the coverage you need without surprise labor costs.
 Plus, you’ll start gathering even better labor data for future shift planning adjustments.

 It’s easy to plan shifts like a pro when you have a tool with everything built in to make the whole process a snap, and you can get started for free today!